 Donating milk is easy and quick, especially with the rapidly expanding milk depot network in our region.
 The donation process begins when you call the milk bank to conduct a prescreen.
 Moms who qualify are sent a donor packet and are advised where to complete a blood test, the cost of which is covered by the milk bank.
-This test is very similar to blood donation so if you can donate blood, there is a good chance you can donate milk.
-When testing comes back negative, mom and baby’s health care providers sign off on the application, and the mother is approved.
+This test is very similar to blood donation, so if you can donate blood, there is a good chance you can donate milk.
+When testing comes back negative, the mom and baby’s health care providers sign off on the application, and the mother is approved.

 At this point, mothers are able to drop off milk at several locations throughout Illinois and Wisconsin metropolitan areas.

 Please note that if you have a medical condition or take a medication, you likely may still be a donor; call or email to discuss your concerns or questions with the staff.
-The facility also accepts research milk, so moms who are not approved as donors may still donate milk for clinical research or for internal training and research purposes.
+The facility also accepts research milk, so moms who are not approved may still donate milk for clinical research or internal training and research purposes.

-Ms. Kelly reminds us what a special and amazing thing milk donation truly is, and why we are so fortunate to have this new facility in our region.
+Ms. Kelly reminds us what a special and amazing thing milk donation truly is and why we are so fortunate to have this new facility in our region.

 “If you want to help premature and sick babies right here in Lake County and our neighboring communities, donate your milk, your time or a gift to Illinois’ and Wisconsin’s only not-for-profit milk bank, the Mother’s Milk Bank of the Western Great Lakes.
 We don’t answer to shareholders or investors; we answer to you — local parents, healthcare providers, and community supporters.
 Call or email to get involved.
 Help us improve infant health outcomes, support moms who donate milk after losing their baby and provide milk to struggling low and middle-income families.”